maxfieldk/TE-Seq/README.md

 ---
 ## Attribution
-Pending the publication of our manuscript, if you use this pipeline or any of its component parts, please cite the biorxiv submission: https://www.biorxiv.org/content/10.1101/2024.10.11.617912v1
+Pending the publication of our manuscript, if you use this pipeline please cite the biorxiv submission: https://www.biorxiv.org/content/10.1101/2024.10.11.617912v1
 The workflow graphic contains icons which were adapted from work by Zandra Fagernas.
 It carries a CC-BY 4.0 license.